Bacto/homeAutomationGuide/Linky.md

 ### Data

 Data is modulated on a 50kHz carrier (amplitude modulation) on `I1` and `I2` connectors.
-It's basically a serial port that can't be connected directly to an ESP8266.
+It's basically a serial port that can't be connected directly to an ESP.
 You'll have to create a small electronic "converter".

 You'll find a simple example here (which works for me): https://faire-ca-soi-meme.fr/domotique/2016/09/12/module-teleinformation-tic/